MileHacker Logo

 • Naval and Maritime Museum: On Cerro Artillería, chronicles Chile's naval history, focusing on the War of the Pacific.
 Ship models, uniforms, weapons, historical artifacts.

-• La Sebastiana (Pablo Neruda's House Museum): Dedicated to the life and work of the famous poet, featuring his eclectic collections and a personal window into his world.
+• La Sebastiana (Pablo Neruda'the Residence of Museum): Dedicated to the life and work of the famous poet, featuring his eclectic collections and a personal window into his world.

 • Palacio Baburizza Museum of Fine Arts: In a magnificent Art Nouveau mansion on Paseo Yugoslavo.
 A valuable collection of Chilean plus European paintings (19th-20th centuries).
 The building itself a work of art.